JidexSE/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays lines containing the pattern ROOT from the line /etc/passwd
+displays numbers lines containing the pattern Bin from the line /etc/passwd